jakedgrant/TokCleaner/MARKETING_PLAN.md

 - People tired of subscription apps

 **Elevator Pitch:**
-"TokCleaner is a Safari extension that automatically removes tracking parameters from TikTok URLs.
+"Paramless is a Safari extension that automatically removes tracking parameters from TikTok URLs.
 For $1.99, you get lifetime privacy protection with no subscriptions and zero data collection.
 It's like an ad blocker, but for URL tracking."

 ---